historic-trails/website/docs/sites/Fort-larned.md

 {% include figure.html
   class="img-right"
   width="33%"
-  caption="This a modern view of the fort" src="images/fort larned.jpg"
+  caption="The fort in modern day" src="images/fort larned.jpg"
 %}
  The fort is a military institution constructed of stone that was